samjulien/blog/_posts/2019-07-05-typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs.markdown

 - 2017-10-31-typescript-practical-introduction.markdown
 ---

-**TL;DR:** This is a small series on on how to build a full-stack TypeScript application using Angular 6 and Nest.
-In part 1, you are going to learn how to build a simple API with Nest.js.
-Part 2 is going to be about the front end application using Angular.
+**TL;DR:** This is a small series on how to build a full-stack TypeScript application using Angular and Nest.js.
+In this first part, you are going to learn how to build a simple API with Nest.js.
+The second part is going to be about the frontend application using Angular.

 ## What is Nest.js and why use it with Angular?